kdebisschop/GildedRose/README.md

 dispatches requests to the implementing classes and methods.
 Data is stored in an SQLite database in the project's var directory.

+Occupancy is optimized by ensuring that whenever a customer reserves a room, they are booked into the room with the fewest surplus luggage storage spaces - we customers can share spaces, but luggage must be with the customer so that becomes the limiting factor.

 Classes
 -------